readloud/unicorn/UDP-Unicorn/README.md

-# UDP Unicorn
+# UDP Unicorn Overview UDP Stress Tester
-UDP Unicornis a Win32 UDP flooding/DoS (Denial of Service) utility with multithreading.
+UDP Unicorn is a Win32 UDP flooding/DoS (Denial of Service) utility with multithreading.
 Uses Winsock to create UDP sockets and flood a target.
 I created this tool for system administrators and game developers to test their servers.

 # DISCLAIMER